Psalm 127 – God’s Work in Building Houses, Cities, and Families

 iii.
 Sleep: “Begone, dull, worrying care!
 Let me rest sweet Faith and Hope, close mine eyes and still my heart; Jesus, give me sleep, and in sleeping give me my heart’s desire, that I may awake and be satisfied.”
 (Meyer)

 “The labours of mankind, first in building houses and cities, and then in guarding and securing their possessions, are undergone, not with a view to themselves alone, but to their families, which they would establish and perpetuate.”
 (Horne)

 Behold, children are a heritage from the LORD,

 The fruit of the womb is a reward.

 a.
-Children are a heritage from the LORD: When Solomon considered the wisdom of trusting God in building a house (Psalm 127:7), he understood that a home is built by more than bricks and wood.
+Children are a heritage from the LORD: Solomon considered the wisdom of trusting God in building a house (verse 1), but he also understood that a home is built by more than bricks and wood.
 He called upon all to see (behold) that children are a blessing.

 i.
 “The Jew would ask, why is the house being built if it is not for the family?
 And why are the watchmen protecting the city if not for the families that live in it?
 Then as now, the family was the basic unit and most important element of society.”
 (Boice)

 b.
-The fruit of the womb is a reward: Sadly, though Solomon had 700 wives and 300 concubines (1 Kings 11:3), we know of very few of his specific descendants.
+The fruit of the womb is a reward: Sadly, though Solomon had 700 wives and 300 concubines (1 Kings 11:3), we know of only one of his specific descendants.
 Perhaps Solomon knew very little of this reward.

 i.
-“This last was a fit lesson for Solomon, who, by so many wives and concubines, left but one only son that we read of, and him none of the wisest.”
+“This last was a fit lesson for Solomon, who, by so many wives and concubines, left but one only son that we read of, and him not of the wisest.”
 (Trapp)